 I like gifting books in pairs.
 Sometimes I choose books that are wildly different to one another; at other times, I select books for their overlapping themes.
 I book swap and buy secondhand books, too, so not all are new releases.
-Every quarter I will share a book buddy pair here.
+Every quarter I share a book buddy pair here.

 In some ways, these books are nothing like each other.
 (They are certainly like nothing else.)
 Jack's Well is honest, clever and original and is worthy company for this most unusual and moving novel by Scottish literary hero Mackay Brown.
 Both are about a boy.
 Both are about daydreams, fate and building existential narratives.
 And, as if mirroring the themes in form, both take you outside the main body; there are stories within the story.
 I'd gift these book buddies to curious teen readers who like a bit of swashbuckling alongside their soul searching.